Skip to Content

 Can I make this in advance?

-In theory yes, but you do need to be very careful with rice, it should be chilled as soon as it is safe to do so.
-Then it needs to be heated through until it is piping hot before it is served.
+In theory, yes, but you do need to be very careful with rice; it should be chilled as soon as it is safe to do so.

-However this is a super quick dish!
+However, this is a super quick dish!
 I would not bother with making it in advance and reheating it later because it saves very little time.

 Overhead spicy Spam fried rice with kimchi and peas, served with a fried egg and Sriracha sauce.